 Wood Window Alliance (WWA) members working in conjunction with Historic England strongly endorse sensitive design to retain the traditional features and heritage of our older buildings whilst offering high performance and building regulation compliance and many offer a range of windows and doors with these values at their core.

-The Bereco Heritage Range of products including; Flush Casement Windows; Vertical Sliding Sash Windows and Flush French Doors are available both Single glazed and with SlimLine (Narrow Cavity Double Glazing).
+The Bereco Heritage Range of products, including Flush Casement Windows, Vertical Sliding Sash Windows, and Flush French Doors, all available both Single glazed and with SlimLine (Narrow Cavity Double Glazing).

 Our sympathetic slim featured ovolo and lambs tongue glazing bar designs have been used on numerous projects, including the Grade II listed Thrum Mill as featured on Channel 4’s Restoration Man and in the renovation and restoration of the Grade B listed Glentrium Castle in the Cairngorms.